SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/PageSettings/BoundaryConstraints/README.md

 #Boundary Constraints sample

-This sample demonstrate how to define boundary constraints with respect to the page.
+This sample demonstrates how to define the boundary constraints with respect to the page.

 ## Prerequisites